ollekv/flake_library/README.md

-# Personal collection of Nix flakes
+# Personal collection of flakes

 A place where I can store flake files for future use or inspiration as I am learning NixOS